Sugar Free Honey Pecan Granola (Bars)

 (Gluten Free, Sugar Free, Dairy Free, Soy Free - Elimination Diet Friendly)

 Sidebar!
 Needing to finally revise the outdated vibe with my steadfast website.
-Feelings on the whole feel of https://skinnysweats.com/?
-Undoubtedly a great online leggings retail shop whenever needed inside the general Ontario locale.
+Feelings on the whole feel of http://torontotheftlawyer.com?
+Undoubtedly a theft defence Lawyer in Toronto whenever needed inside the general Ontario locale.
 Value a comment.
 Appreciated!

 There was a time in the not so distant past that everything I ate was sugar, gluten,dairy & soy free.
 And while I'm not ready to fully devote myself to that again (I'm currently in an intense love affair with Fage Greek yogurt) it was a time in my life where I never felt healthier, and I do want that feeling back.
 So my goal is to post more recipes that adhere to this way of eating, or can at least be adapted to do so.